 - Step 3: Cover the full length of the blade with every stroke of the knife.
 Turn your knife over and keep sharpening the knife-edge using the same method, dragging the knife back and forth.

-- Step 4: Continue the knife sharpening on the rough surface until you have a nice, sharp knife.
+- Step 4: Continue the knife sharpening on the rough surface until you have nice, sharp knives.

 Method 6 - A Flat Rock